-The transition from home and high school to the rigors of college life can present even the best students with challenges that require major adjustments and the swift acquisition of new life and learning skills.
-The need to become more sophisticated about academic demands, personal strengths, and a rapidly changing society’s impact on choices being made for the future is paramount.
+The transition from home and high school to the rigors of college life can present even the best students with challenges that require major adjustments and the swift acquisition of new skills.
+The need to become more sophisticated about academic demands and personal strengths.
 Getting off to the right start is critical.

 From day one, the tools to succeed